LExteamz/LInjector/README.md

 <h3 align="center">LInjector | Open-source Lua Script Executor.</h3>

 <hr/>
-LInjector, due to the introduction of Hyperion in the UWP Version is PATCHED.
+LInjector, due to the introduction of Hyperion in the UWP Version is <strong>PATCHED</strong>.
 You can still edit the project and make it work by yourself, has been a very nice months, thank you all.
 The build can be set to x64 without any complications
 <hr/>